Building an Automated QR Code System in Laravel

 }

 Why queue it?
 Image generation is CPU-intensive.
-Queuing keeps web requests fast and lets us control throughput.
+Queuing keeps web requests fast and lets throughput be controlled.

 3. The Observer: Automatic QR Generation on Updates

-We use a model observer to automatically trigger QR generation whenever a project is created or updated in a way that affects its public URL.
+A model observer automatically triggers QR generation whenever a project is created or updated in a way that affects its public URL.

 class ProjectObserver